felix-chin/kickster/README.md

 A mobile-responsive application for football enthusiasts who want to view the latest English Premier League match results and highlights.
 This application utilizes APIs from [football-data.org](https://www.football-data.org/), [The Guardian](https://open-platform.theguardian.com/), and [Google Maps](https://developers.google.com/maps/documentation).

-## Live demo:

-Try the application live at https://kickster.felixchin.com/

-Best viewed on iPhone 6/7/8.

 ## Technologies Used

 - JavaScript